shimrantuti/Pharmacy-Management-System/README.md

 ## PHARMACY-MANAGEMENT-SYSTEM

 I built this system to learn how real-world pharmacy inventory works.
-It handles everything from adding medicines to tracking batches and processing customer orders.
+It handles everything from adding medicines to tracking batches, handling low stock status and processing customer orders.

 ---